 John Boyle O'Reilly Society of Ireland Float

-Although the parade includes a diverse group of marchers, one of the most unusual is the John Boyle O'Reilly Society of Ireland, devoted to keeping alive the memories of this 19th century Irish patriot, poet, and Boston journalist.
+Although the parade includes a diverse group of marchers, one of the most unusual is the John Boyle O'Reilly Society of Ireland, devoted to keeping alive the memories of this 19th century Irish patriot, poet, and Boston journalist who you've most likely never heard of unless you've been to the parade before.

 As a young apprentice printer in Ireland, O'Reilley distributed political pamphlets protesting British rule in Ireland, escaped imprisonment in Australia by gaining passage on a Yankee whaling ship, and ended up running the Boston Pilot, now known as the Boston Globe.